XxAntxX/Python_ShoppingList/Readme.md

 **Problem**
 > 🚧 Describe the real-world problem your application solves.
 (Not HOW, but WHAT)

-People need to go shopping from time to time.

-💡 Example: In a small local pizzeria, the staff writes orders and calculates totals by hand.
-This causes mistakes and inconsistent orders or discounts.
+People have to go shopping from time to time.
+Most of them make lists in their mind or even go fully unprepared to the grocerie store.
+Because of this they tend to forget want they realy needed or they buy items that weren't really necessary.

 **Scenario**
 > 🚧 Describe when and how a user will use your application

-💡 Example: PizzaRP solves the part of the problem where orders and totals are created by letting a user select items from a menu and automatically generating a correct invoice.
+With the ShoppingList people can list the items they need, the respective quantity, and even the price per item (if known).
+They can save and edit their list for future use.

 **User stories:**
 1. As a user, I want to see the pizza menu in the console.